 By the time most of us walked across our high school graduation stages, we could recite the Pythagorean Theorem, name all 50 state capitals and identify the different layers of the earth.
 But how many could do their own taxes or identify their credit score?

-April is National Financial Literacy Month in the United States.
 Today, only five states have personal finance requirement to graduate from high school, which leads to the shocking statistic that two-thirds of adult Americans can’t pass a basic financial literacy test.
 Statistics like these would prompt any parent to start teaching their children about money as early as possible.

 Having worked in the financial services industry my whole career, financial education has always been especially important to me.
 Following are five steps I believe to be critical in instilling smart money values in your children, based on my own personal and professional experiences.